A Highly Anticipated Letdown

 When I first started watching this season of Saturday Night Live, I scanned the thumbnails for the upcoming episode and was very excited this Anyone Can Host Contest.
 Unfortunately, the same thumbnail that sat next to the description announcing the contest was of Miskel Spillman which both spoiled the contest winner while still managing to give me something to look forward to.

-The fact that this contest was true in its attempt to prove that Anyone Can Host the show is why I feel let down but not really disappointed.
-It was awesome that the winner was someone with zero experience or interest in acting.
+The fact that this contest was legit in its attempt to prove that Anyone Can Host the show is why I feel let down but not really disappointed.
+It was remarkable that the winner was someone with zero experience or interest in acting.
 I just wished they would have put on a full on shit show instead of doing the best with the circumstances.

-Instead of giving Miskel true hosting duties they treated her more like a prop that only showed up in a couple of the sketches when I was hoping to see her have more fun trying but failing so that the cast of comedic geniuses could save the scenes turning this into a comedy classic.
+Instead of giving Miskel legitimate hosting duties, they treated her more like a prop that only showed up in a couple of the sketches when I was hoping to see her have more fun trying but failing so that the cast of comedic geniuses could save the scenes turning this into a comedy classic.

-Failing to commit to truly let the winner the host must be why they never revisited this contest.
-This is why I felt a little letdown but didn't really feel all that disappointed.
-Part of me feels they should have fudged the numbers to let the Oregon burnout win because though he was a bit annoying he was the only contestant to put in the effort to at least try to be an entertainer.
+Failing to commit to literally let the winner the host must be why they never revisited this contest.
+This is why I felt a little let down but didn't really feel all that disappointed.
+Part of me feels they should have fudged the numbers to let the Oregon burnout win because though he was a bit annoying, he was the only contestant to put in the effort to at least try to be an entertainer.

 Alright enough about the contest, it's now time to tell you what I saw as I give you...

 The Wicker Breakdown:

 Tonight's special episode is "interrupting" How the Grinch Raped and Strangled Christmas.